crmtogether/Link-Preview-for-Sage-CRM/README.md

 and upload this into Sage CRM via the component manager.
 Reload the Sage CRM App pool in IIS OR restart IIS.

-Hold down ctrl and hover over a link and it will open in an line iframe.
+Hold down ctrl and hover over a link and it will open in an inline iframe.

 Path of the CRM Together Open Source Initiative